-However, in these uncertain times, it's essential to consider how best to protect ourselves, our families, our homes, and our environment during these times.
+However, it's essential to consider how best to protect ourselves, our families, our homes, and our environment during these times in these uncertain times.
 Whether you're in the upper 1% or the bottom half, it's likely everyone has investment portfolios of some sort.
 That might mean your retirement plans (401(k) or individual IRAs).
 Or it could be something much more significant than that.
 The size of your portfolio doesn't matter for this discussion.

 Everyone who has money invested is concerned about how to protect those investments during these uncertain times.
-Beginning in March, many of is found out just what it's like to endure massive swings in the stock markets.
+In March, many of us found out just what it's like to endure massive swings in the stock markets.
 We saw our portfolios drop dramatically (in many cases) and bounce back up in a dramatic fashion.

 These price swings can be quite disconcerting.
 So, how do we protect our investment portfolio in these big market swings?
 What, if any, steps can we take to cushion the blows without sacrificing returns?